InformaticsMatters/squonk2-data-manager-ui/README.md

 - `yarn install` to install dependencies.
 This will also setup `husky` git hooks.
 - `yarn dev` starts the development server
 - `yarn dev:debug` same as above but with the Node debugger running.
 Start the VSCode debugger to connect.
+- `yarn cypress` to run the end-to-end tests
 - `yarn build` will create a production build which includes type-checking and `eslint`
 - `yarn type-check` will run a one-off type check.
 This is also called pre-push to ensure no type errors are deployed.
 - `yarn format:all` will format all files with the `eslint` config